hwmhht/hht204806/Lesson-6:-Shaders-for-the-software-renderer.md

 ![](http://www.loria.fr/~sokolovd/infographie/04-geometry/tmp/african_head_nm_tangent.png)

-One of the images gives normal vectors in clobal (Cartesian) coordinate system, another one in [Darboux frame](https://en.wikipedia.org/wiki/Darboux_frame) (so-called tangent space).
+One of the images gives normal vectors in global (Cartesian) coordinate system, another one in [Darboux frame](https://en.wikipedia.org/wiki/Darboux_frame) (so-called tangent space).
 In Darboux frame the z-vector is normal to the object, x - principal curvature direction and y - their cross product.

 **Exercise 1:** Can you tell which image is represented in Darboux frame and which one is in the global coordinate frame?